 Last May I reviewed Karl Drinkwater’s short story Harvest Festival (which made it onto my 5 Halloween reads to make you shiver.
-I just noticed it has a cover redesign which looks fab).
-I loved the fear and pace so was delighted when a copy of Lost Solace was offered.
+I loved the fear and pace so was looking forward to reading Lost Solace.
 Did it live up to my expectations?

 Format: Kindle Edition